Islamic Emirate of Afghanistan (1996–2001): Bamiyan Buddhas controversy

+However, during another interview on 13 March 2001, the then Taliban Foreign Minister Wakil Ahmad Mutawakel stated that the destruction was not a retaliation against the economic sanctions by the international community: "We are destroying the statues in accordance with Islamic law, and it is purely a religious issue."
+A statement issued by the Ministry of religious affairs of the Taliban regime justified the destruction as being in accordance with Islamic law".

 This prompted an international outcry from nations such as Japan, India, Sri Lanka, South Korea, Nepal, Iran, Qatar, and Russia.
 Even Saudi Arabia and the UAE, both of which were among only three nations to recognize the Islamic Emirate of Afghanistan, voiced their opposition.
 The Arab branch of UNESCO, a cultural and educational agency of the United Nations, labelled the destruction as "savage".

 Military

-The Taliban maintained 400 Soviet-built T-54/T-55 and T-62 tanks and more than 200 armoured personnel carriers.
+The Taliban maintained 400 Soviet-built T-54/T-55 and T-62 tanks and more than 200 armored personnel carriers.
 The Taliban began training its own army and commanders; some were even trained by Pakistan's Inter-Services Intelligence.

-They continued to support the Taliban, as Pakistani allies, in their push to conquer Afghanistan in the 1990s.
+Islamabad continued to support the Taliban, as Pakistani allies, in their push to conquer Afghanistan in the 1990s.
 The Islamic Army used child soldiers, many of them under 14 years old.

 The air force under the Taliban maintained 5 MIG-21 MFs and 10 Sukhoi-22 fighter bombers.
-They held six Mil-Mi 8 helicopters, five Mi-35s, five Aero L-39C Albatrossess, six An-12s transport aircraft, among others.
+They held six Mi-8 helicopters, five Mi-35s, five Aero L-39C Albatrossess, six An-12s transport aircraft, among others.
 Their civil air service contained Boeing 727A/Bs, a Tu-154, five An-24s, and a DHC-6.
 All of these aircraft were destroyed by US forces during the war in Afghanistan in 2001.
 Most of the MIG-21 fleets ended up in an Afghan junkyard.

 Conscription

 According to the testimony of Guantanamo captives before their Combatant Status Review Tribunals, the Taliban, in addition to conscripting men to serve as soldiers, also conscripted men to staff its civil service – both done at gunpoint.

-According to a report from Oxford University the Taliban made widespread use of the conscription of children in 1997, 1998 and 1999.
+According to a report from Oxford University, the Taliban made widespread use of the conscription of children in 1997, 1998 and 1999.